Introduction

 Part 1: Building a Mapbox Web Map

-In this part, we will create a workspace that builds an HTML file containing our Mapbox map of Vancouver cultural spaces.
+In this section, we will create a workspace that generates an HTML file containing our Mapbox map of Vancouver's cultural spaces.

 1. Add the Data